Why It's Not Risky to Invest In Your Business

 However, if you listen to the conventional perspective of typical financial planning, you’ll be led to believe just the opposite.

 A recent conversation highlights this prevailing mindset perfectly.
 After speaking to a roomful of business owners, I talked with one successful business owner.
-He remarked,
+He remarked as follows:

 It’s risky to invest in your business.
 After all, most businesses fail, and it’s better to invest your money with people who know what they’re doing.

-As a business owner, how do you build the real path to wealth?
+As a business owner, how do you build the real path to wealth, without stressing over legitimate concerns and questions such as ‘Is my business investment at risk?’
 There will come a time when you must decide whether to invest in your own business or to put your dollars to work somewhere else.
 Should you invest in your business, or should you diversify?
 How do you think about your business in the grand scheme of building long-term, sustainable, extraordinary wealth?

 In today’s conversation, we answer: